 Tessa Thompson stars as an idealistic young journalist trying to make a name for herself by following a group of paranormal explorers, obsessed with a seemingly harmless pastime known as the Left/Right Game.
 The journey takes her into a supernatural world that she and the other members of the expedition can neither handle nor survive.

 Sick is an investigative podcast about what goes wrong in the places meant to keep us healthy.
 Sick's first season explores the complications of fertility medicine, one Indiana doctor’s abuse of power and the generations of lives he affected.
 Season 2, we turn our attention to prisons— places that have to keep people healthy, but are built to punish them.
 New episodes start Oct.
 26.

 How are medical mysteries solved?
 And what happens when questions remain?
 Patient Zero is an investigation of the spaces where people and pathogens collide.
-This season, we take a deep dive in to the history – and mystery – of one of the fastest spreading epidemics of our time: Lyme disease.
+We take a deep dive in to the history – and mystery – of one of the fastest spreading epidemics of our time: Lyme disease.
 Learn more at www.patientzeropodcast.com.
-A production of New Hampshire Public Radio.

 The Thing About Pam